 Aerial view of a residential area in Reno, Nevada, on a lovely, summer day.
 Single-family homes are spread out among mature trees and the city center can be seen in the distance.
 Beyond the city is a range of mountains.

-4. The Best Places to Live in Reno
+4. The Best Places To Live in Reno

 Incline Village

-Incline Village is located on the northeast corner of Lake Tahoe and is known for its upscale atmosphere.
+Incline Village is located at the northeast corner of Lake Tahoe and is known for its upscale atmosphere.
 From beaches to ski resorts, there's always something fun to do in the area.
-Top dining experiences include Jiffy's Pizza, Clay Oven, and Lone Eagle Grille.
+Top dining experiences include Big Water Grille, Jiffy's Pizza, and Clay Oven.
+And if you have little ones moving to Reno with you, good news — the local Washoe County School District is ranked No. 5 in Nevada by Niche.

 Kingsbury